About WHSR Guest

 As well as information about who you are, include your picture – if you’re running the website alone – or a picture of your team.
 Being able to connect a name with a face will help readers feel like they know you a little better – just remember to choose a picture that fits with the rest of the website.

 You should include your contact information on your “About” page, and make it clear that customers can contact you.
-Whether this is an email address, a physical business address or an office phone number, making yourself available for readers to contact you will help build their trust of you or the business you’re writing about.
+Whether this is a hosted email, a physical business address or an office phone number, making yourself available for readers to contact you will help build their trust of you or the business you’re writing about.

 Even if you have statistics, awards, and testimonials elsewhere on your website, it’s still relevant to include them on your “About” page.
 If you have a high number of subscribers, website visitors, or a large social networking following, sharing these figures can help improve the credibility of your site with new readers.
 Equally, a testimonial describing a previous customer’s experience with your flagship service or product helps establish the reputation and quality of your brand.